codepath/android_guides/Using-OkHttp.md

 Because Android disallows network calls on the main thread, you can only make synchronous calls if you do so on a separate thread or a background service.
 You can use also use [[AsyncTask|Creating-and-Executing-Async-Tasks]] for lightweight network calls.

-Assuming the response returns, we can check whether it was successful and parse the response headers and body:
+Assuming the response returns, we can check whether it was successful and parse the response headers and body.
+Calling `string()` on the response will retrieve the entire data into memory, so only make this call for small payloads.

 ```java
 if (!response.isSuccessful()) {